 “With this new sensor, personnel can be assured that the temperature reading accurately reflects that of the pharmaceuticals, specimens and research assets stored in the refrigerators or freezers," said Rob Fusco, business development director at Sensaphone.
 "It helps to ensure the viability of the stored products and to meet internal and external regulatory compliance."

-Click here for more information about Sensaphone's Temperature Sensor in a Glycol-Filled Bottle.
+Learn more about Sensaphone's Temperature Sensor in a Glycol-Filled Bottle.

 Sensaphone® offers a comprehensive line of remote monitoring products that safeguard valuable assets by tracking critical environmental data such as temperature, humidity and power failures.
 Sensaphone products provide alerts and proactive monitoring data to homeowners and facility managers in many areas including telecommunications, oil and gas, water and wastewater, HVACR, agriculture, healthcare, data centers and greenhouses.
 More than 400,000 Sensaphone systems are in use today around the world, and they continue to be manufactured in the USA.
 For more information, call 877-373-2700, email email@example.com or visit www.sensaphone.com.